Estimating trisection genus via gem theory: From gems to trisection diagrams

 By construction, if $\alpha, \beta, \gamma$ are attaching curves on $\Sigma^\prime= H^\prime_0 \cap H^\prime_1 \cap H^\prime_2$ of $H^\prime_{01}=H^\prime_0 \cap H^\prime_1$, $H^\prime_{02} = H^\prime_0 \cap H^\prime_2$ and $H^\prime_{12}=H^\prime_1 \cap H^\prime_2$ respectively, then $(\Sigma^\prime; \alpha, \beta, \gamma)$ turns out to be a G-trisection diagram (see \cite[Remark 15]{Casali-Cristofori gem-induced} for details).

-On the other hand, given such a G-trisection diagram, let $W$ be the compact 4-manifold obtained by attaching a collar of two genus $g$ 3-dimensional handlebodies (corresponding to $H^\prime_{01}$ and $H^\prime_{02}$) to $\Sigma^\prime \times \mathbb D^2$ according to the curves $\alpha$ and $\beta$ respectively, in full analogy of the procedure described after Definition \ref{def. trisection-diagram}.
-Since $M$ can be re-obtained from $W$ by adding a suitable number of 3-handles (corresponding to $H^\prime_1$ and $H^\prime_2$, as well as to the $k$ 1-handles added to the ``inner" boundary of ${H}_{0}=\partial M\times I$ to obtain ${H}^\prime_{0}$), and $M$ is simply-connected with connected boundary by hypothesis, Theorem 1 in \cite{[Trace 1982]} ensures that $W$ (or, equivalently, the G-trisection diagram) uniquely determines $M$.
+On the other hand, let $W$ be the compact 4-manifold obtained by attaching a collar of two genus $g$ 3-dimensional handlebodies (corresponding to $H^\prime_{01}$ and $H^\prime_{02}$) to $\Sigma^\prime \times \mathbb D^2$ according to the curves $\alpha$ and $\beta$ respectively, in full analogy of the procedure described after Definition \ref{def. trisection-diagram}.
+Since $M$ can be re-obtained from $W$ by adding a suitable number of 3-handles (corresponding to $H^\prime_1$ and $H^\prime_2$, as well as to the $k$ 1-handles added to the ``inner" boundary of ${H}_{0}\cong\partial M\times I$ to obtain ${H}^\prime_{0}$), and $M$ is simply-connected with connected boundary by hypothesis, Theorem 1 in \cite{[Trace 1982]} ensures that $W$ (or, equivalently, the G-trisection diagram) uniquely determines $M$. -0.7cm\

-The following result can be proved by the same arguments as Proposition \ref{trisection_diagrams_gem-induced(chiuse)}, with slight modifications.
+The following result can be proved by the same arguments as for Proposition \ref{trisection_diagrams_gem-induced(chiuse)}, with slight modifications.